Scroll through our magnified specimen images and discover the miniature, ethereal world of chalcid wasps.

 The Museum has imaged 100,000 slides of tiny insects from the collection, including 6,286 containing chalcid wasps.

-For the crowdsourcing project Miniature Lives Magnified, we are seeking digital volunteers to help transcribe important specimen information on the accompanying labels, to help unlock vital data for future scientific research.
+For the crowdsourcing project Miniature Lives Magnified, digital volunteers transcribed important specimen information on the accompanying labels, helping to unlock vital data for future scientific research.